Bilingual–bicultural education: Research on Socio-emotional Impact

 Lev Vygotsky, a former Soviet psychologist renowned for his study on social cognitive development, argued that the quality and quantity of children's play is contingent upon the language shared among children.
 Piaget, another psychologist renowned for his child development study, and Vygotsky agreed that language plays a significant role in cognitive and social development, because language competence significantly shapes play behaviors.
-When deaf children are in a Bi-Bi setting where they have access to language and the full ability to communicate with their peers, they are developing and fine-tuning their cognitive and social skills.
+When deaf children are in a Bi-Bi setting where they have access to language and the full ability to communicate with their peers, they can develop linguistic, social, and cognitive skills.

-A study on deaf children and theory of mind (ToM), which is essentially the ability to put oneself in someone else's shoes, showed no differences in performance in theory of mind tasks between deaf children of deaf parents and their hearing peers.
-This means that deaf children with deaf parents were advantaged in having acquired language from birth.
-Deaf children with hearing parents, whether they were educated using spoken English or ASL, showed delays in two ToM tasks, false beliefs and knowledge states.
-It is worth mentioning that not all deaf children born with hearing parents are linguistically disadvantaged because hearing parents can acquire sign language to communicate with their deaf children.
+A study on deaf children and theory of mind (ToM), which is the ability to put oneself in someone else's shoes, showed no differences in performance in theory of mind tasks between deaf children of deaf parents and their hearing peers.
+Deaf children with hearing parents however, whether they were educated using spoken English or ASL, showed delays in two ToM tasks, false beliefs and knowledge states.
+A potential reason for such delays could be due to the lack of accessibility to conversations for deaf children in their environment, opportunities for incidental learning, and the difficulty in communicating about daily routines.
+This can create challenges in discussing thoughts, beliefs and intentions among deaf children lacking language.

-The primary cause of delays in theory of mind is the lack of access to conversations in the environmental, opportunities for incidental learning, and the difficulty in communicating about daily routines.
-Those create challenges in discussing thoughts, beliefs and intentions among deaf children lacking language.
-When deaf children are exposed to natural and accessible language from an early age, they do not have delays in theory of mind reasoning and demonstrate a high capacity in understanding and reasoning about others' minds.
-Evidence have suggested that there is a correlation between having a strong theory of mind and a strong language foundation.
-It can be argued that the Bi-Bi approach provides deaf children with optimal access to language to support typical socio-emotional development.

-Deaf children use sign to express themselves, discuss events, ask questions, and refer to things in their settings, just as hearing children use spoken language.
+Deaf children use sign language to express themselves, discuss events, ask questions, and refer to things in their environment, just as hearing children use spoken language.
 The human brain is naturally wired to crave information and constant access to communication, and social settings with accessible language provide that.
 The earlier that Deaf children have the chance to naturally acquire sign language with constant language input, the better their cognitive and social skills, because they are able to receive information about actions, objects, experiences, and events in time.